Thaidene Nëné National Park Reserve: History

 Consideration for the creation a 7,340 km2 national park in the region was withdrawn in 1970 under the Territorial Lands Act, but in 2001 the Łutsël K'é Dene First Nation (previously Snowdrift) re-considered the proposal.
 Consultations for a feasibility study proceeded from 2002 to 2004, which drew the inclusion of the Métis Nation to the process.
 By 2005, the Łutselk'e produced a Band Council Resolution "supporting consideration of a national park as part of a broader protection initiative for their traditional territory", in cooperation with other Akaitcho First Nations.
 In 2006, the Łutselk'e Dene First Nation and the Minister of Environment and Minister Responsible for Parks Canada signed a Memorandum of Understanding which expanded the land withdrawal area for consideration for the national park by an additional 26,350 km2 and defined a process for working together on matters pertaining to establishing a national park.
 Originally expected to be designated in 2009, by 2014 the negotiations still had yet to be finalized.

 By 2014, the government of the Northwest Territories through the Northwest Territories Devolution Act took administrative control of the 33,690 km2 park study area, and by the following year initiated a "matrix of protected area designations" that included a scaled-down National Park Reserve of 14,000 km2 in combination with a range of territorial designations, conserving 75 percent of the 33,690 km2 area.
 Public consultations on the smaller proposed boundaries finished in 2016.
 The federal government's 2016 budget named the Thaidene Nene proposal in its allocation of funds to help the National Park Reserve to realization.

 On June 10, 2015, Parks Canada and the Northwest Territory Métis Nation negotiators reached an agreement in principle on most elements of an Impact and Benefit Agreement.
 The agreement is subject to internal review and consultation by both the NWTMN and Parks Canada.

-The Government of Canada announced its proposed boundary for a national park reserve in the Thaidene Nene area on July 29, 2015 and launched formal consultations on the boundary.
+The Government of Canada announced its proposed boundary for a national park reserve in the Thaıdene Nëné area on July 29, 2015 and launched formal consultations on the boundary.

-On February 15, 2019, the Łutselk'e Dene First Nation voted to approve the creation of Thaidene Nene National Park Reserve.
+On February 15, 2019, the Łutselk'e Dene First Nation voted to approve the creation of Thaıdene Nëné National Park Reserve.
 On 21 August 2019, an agreement was signed by Parks Canada, the Government of the Northwest Territories, and three First Nations (Lutsel K’e Dene First Nation, Deninu K'ue First Nation, and Yellowknives Dene First Nation) establishing a protected area consisting of a 14,305 km2 national park administered by Parks Canada, and a 12,220 km2 area administered by the territorial government that includes a wildlife conservation area.